gsi-upm/gsitk/docs/features.md

 Saving an already extracted feature set to load it later is very useful.
 There are times when extracting features takes a long time, and we need to persist those valuable features to disk.
-For this, use the persistence utility in _gistk_.
+For this, use the persistence utility in _gsitk_.
 See the example:

 ```python